alexwlchan/alexwlchan.net/src/_drafts/archive-monocultures-considered-harmful.md

 You choose.

 Archives aren't some sort of land grab, where everybody tries to get the biggest or best collection.
-It's common for archivists to decline material, if they think it would be better housed elsewhere.
+Archivists will often decline material, if they think it's out-of-scope or it would be better housed elsewhere.
 They recognise the benefits of having a variety of archives, and the different perspectives and interpretations that they can bring.
 **Archives and history flourish with diversity, and that applies to the institutions as much as the individual records they keep.**